-Al-Ṣadr transformed the religious rituals, especially ʿᾹshurāʾ, into an instrument for establishing solidarity between the different members of the Shiite community.
-Therefore, Al-Ṣadr sought to disseminate the activist interpretation of Karbalā’s story and the murder of Imam Husayn:
+Al-Sadr transformed the religious rituals, especially ʿAshuraʾ, into an instrument for solidarity between the different members of the Shiite community.
+Therefore, al-Sadr sought to disseminate the activist interpretation of Karbalā’s story and the murder of Imam Husayn:

 “Hussein had three kinds of enemies: those who killed him –and they were tyrants; those who tried to obliterate his memory, like the men who plowed the earth and covered the spot where he was buried or like the Ottomans who prevented any remembrance of him.
 The third kind of enemies are those who wanted to ossify the example of Hussein, to restrict the meaning of his life and martyrdom to tears and lamentations.
 The third kind of enemies are the most dangerous for they threaten to destroy the living roots of Hussein's memory.ˮ

-Al-Ṣadr meant by the third type the Shiʿa itself, the serene and silent tradition of the Shiʿa, the tradition of the traditional clerics.
-He attempted to bridge a gap of centuries, since the murder of Husayn, and to draw a comparison that is relevant to the present reality of the Shiite community in Lebanon.
-Al-Ṣadr did not consider Shiʿa Islam as a religion that is solely concerned with the End time.
-Like the other thinkers surveyed in this chapter, he perceived it as an instrument that cannot be detached from daily life.
+Al-Sadr meant by the third kind the Shiʿa itself, the serene and silent tradition of the Shiʿa, the tradition of the traditional clerics.
+He attempted to bridge a gap of centuries since the murder of Husayn and draw a comparison that is relevant to the present reality of the Shiite community in Lebanon.
+Al-Sadr did not consider Shiʿa Islam as a religion that was solely concerned with the end of time.
+Like the other thinkers surveyed in this chapter, he perceived it as an instrument that could not be detached from daily life.

-Al-Ṣadr was deeply inspired by the book of the Egyptian intellectual and author ʿAbbās Mahmūd al-ʿAqqād on Imam Husayn, entitled: “Al-Husayn abu al-Shuhadāʾʾ” (Husayn, father of martyrs), which was published in 1944 and depicted the battle between the third Shiite Imam and the Caliphate Yazīd as a conflict between completely different “moral conceptions”.
-Husayn represents the nobility in the family of Prophet Muhammad, while Yazīd, who inherited all the negative attributes of the Umayyads who opposed to Prophet Muhammad in early Islam, and only after their defeat, they joined his ranks.
-According to al-ʿAqqād, Yazīd represented corruption, while Husayn represented traditional Islam which emphasized justice and equality.
-The “Shahadah” pathway which Husayn chose was the only means for maintaining the Spirit of Islam; and despite Husayn’s military defeat, al-ʿAqqād deems him triumphant in the judgement of history.
+Al-Sadr was deeply inspired by the book by the Egyptian intellectual and author ʿAbbas Mahmud al-ʿAqqad, entitled Al-Husayn abu al-shuhadaʾ (Husayn, Father of the Martyrs), which was published in 1944 and depicted the battle between the third Shiite imam and the Caliph Yazid as a conflict between completely different “moral conceptions.”
+Husayn represented the nobility in the family of Prophet Muhammad, while Yazid inherited all the negative attributes of the Umayyads who were opposed to Prophet Muhammad in early Islam and joined his ranks only after their defeat.
+According to al-ʿAqqad, Yazid represented corruption, while Husayn represented traditional Islam, which emphasized justice and equality.
+The shahāda path that Husayn chose was the only means for maintaining the spirit of Islam, and despite Husayn’s military defeat, al-ʿAqqad deemed him triumphant in the judgement of history.

-Al-Ṣadr, like other contemporary Shiite modernists, adopted this interpretation of Imam Husayn’s heroic story.
-In the numerous speeches that he held, he used to remind the Shiite believers that the lesson learnt from ʿᾹshurāʾ is not lamentation, but rather the choice of activism and of the “Shahadah” pathway which Imam Husayn chose for the protection of the oppressed and the realization of justice and equality.
-He succeeded in rendering Karbalāʾ and ʿᾹshurāʾ a centerpiece in the self-understanding of the Lebanese community, and in the collective resemblance between all Shiites in Lebanon.
+Al-Sadr, like other contemporary Shiite modernists, adopted this interpretation of Imam Husayn’s heroic story.
+In the numerous speeches that he gave, he used to remind the Shiite believers that the lesson learned from ʿAshuraʾ is not lamentation but rather the choice of activism and the shahāda path that Imam Husayn chose for protecting the oppressed and realizing justice and equality.
+Al-Sadr succeeded in rendering Karbalāʾ and ʿAshuraʾ a centerpiece in the self-understanding of the Lebanese community and in the collective resemblance between all Shiites in Lebanon.

-Al-Ṣadr highlighted the changed self-perception of Lebanese Shiites, manifested in the shoving and annulment of the pejorative attributed to them, “Matawlah”, whose connation was always negative throughout history- a humiliated community whom everyone despises.
-He named the members of his community “Rafiḍoun” (refusals), which is also a historical appellation of the Shiites, accentuating their being an opposition in the clear majority of their historical phases.
-In one of his famous speeches, Al-Ṣadr states
+Al-Sadr highlighted the changed self-perception of Lebanese Shiites, manifested in the rejecting of the pejorative attributed to them, matawla – whose connation was always negative throughout history – that of a humiliated community whom everyone despises.
+Al-Sadr named the members of his community rafīdūn (refusals), which is also a historical appellation of the Shiites, accentuating their being an opposition throughout most of their history.
+In one of his famous speeches, al-Sadr states

 Our name is not Matawlah our name is men of refusal (rafiḍun), men of vengeance, men who revolt against all tyranny…even though this may cost our blood and our lives.